VictoriaMetrics/VictoriaMetrics/docs/Quick-Start.md

 # Quick Start

+1. If you run Ubuntu, then just run `snap install victoriametrics` command in order to install and start VictoriaMetrics, then read [these docs](https://snapcraft.io/victoriametrics).
-1. Download the latest VictoriaMetrics release from [releases page](https://github.com/VictoriaMetrics/VictoriaMetrics/releases), from [Docker hub](https://hub.docker.com/r/victoriametrics/victoria-metrics/) or [build it from sources](https://github.com/VictoriaMetrics/VictoriaMetrics/wiki/Single-server-VictoriaMetrics#how-to-build-from-sources).
+   Otherwise download the latest VictoriaMetrics release from [releases page](https://github.com/VictoriaMetrics/VictoriaMetrics/releases), from [Docker hub](https://hub.docker.com/r/victoriametrics/victoria-metrics/) or [build it from sources](https://github.com/VictoriaMetrics/VictoriaMetrics/wiki/Single-server-VictoriaMetrics#how-to-build-from-sources).

+2. This step isn't needed if you run VictoriaMetrics via `snap install victoriametrics` as described above.
-2. Run the binary or Docker image with the desired command-line flags.
+   Otherwise run the binary or Docker image with the desired command-line flags.
 Pass `-help` in order to see description for all the available flags and their default values.
 Default flag values should fit the majoirty of cases.
 The minimum required flags to configure are:

    * `-storageDataPath` - path to directory where VictoriaMetrics stores all the data.